We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Pile on the homemade Sicilian tuna salad–about 4 cups.
 Go for height and be generous.
-My Sicilian tuna salad is made with albacore tuna, capers, sun dried tomatoes, marinated artichokes, celery, red onions, and green olives.
+My Sicilian tuna salad is made with albacore, capers, sun dried tomatoes, marinated artichokes, celery, red onions, and green olives.

 Next, pile on the arugula.
 This will give the sandwich extra color and some crunch.

-Carefully place the top piece of bread on the sandwich.
+Carefully place the top piece of bread.
 You’ll notice the incredible height and might wonder, “How I’m I going to get my mouth around this?”

-Gently press down on the sandwich with both hands to compress it a little.
+Gently press down with both hands to compress it a little.

-Place bamboo skewers every 1 1/2 to 2 inches to help the sandwich stay in place.
+Place bamboo skewers every 1 1/2 to 2 inches to help it stay in place.
 This really helps when it’s time to slice it.

-Slice the sandwich into 8 equal pieces, making sure each piece has a skewer.
+Slice it into 8 equal pieces, making sure each piece has a skewer.
 Serve at room temperature, or cover tightly in plastic wrap and chill for two hours.
-This sandwich tastes best when eaten within 24 hours.

-- Need other sandwich ingredients?
+- Need other ingredients?
 Try sliced hard boiled eggs or slivers of avocado.